AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-54626-cant-create-new-purchase-order-rule-with-number-of-skus-attribute-via-graphql.md

 ---
 title: 'ACSD-54626: Cannot create new purchase order rule with NUMBER_OF_SKUS via GraphQL'
-description: Apply the ACSD-54626 patch to fix the Adobe Commerce issue where products assigned to a shared catalog do not reflect on the frontend upon executing a partial index.
+description: Apply the ACSD-54626 patch to fix the Adobe Commerce issue where a customer can't create a new purchase order rule (`createPurchaseOrderApprovalRule`) with the `NUMBER_OF_SKUS` attribute via GraphQL.
-feature: Attributes, GraphQL, Purchase Orders
+feature: Attributes, B2B, GraphQL, Purchase Orders
 role: Admin, Developer
 ---
 # ACSD-54626: Can't create new purchase order rule with NUMBER_OF_SKUS via GraphQL

-The ACSD-54626 patch fixes the issue where products assigned to a shared catalog do not reflect on the frontend upon executing a partial index.
-This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.38 is installed.
+The ACSD-54626 patch fixes the issue where a customer can't create a new purchase order rule (`createPurchaseOrderApprovalRule`) with the `NUMBER_OF_SKUS` attribute via GraphQL.
+This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.42 is installed.
 The patch ID is ACSD-54626.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment methods) 2.4.3
+* Adobe Commerce (all deployment methods) 2.4.6-p2

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment methods) 2.4.3 - 2.4.3-p3
+* Adobe Commerce (all deployment methods) 2.4.6 - 2.4.6-p3

 >[!NOTE]
 >